onosproject/build-tools/dev/podman-kind.md

 ln -s /usr/local/bin/podman /usr/local/bin/docker
 ```

-Note that after following these steps, you may need to start a separate shell.
+Note that after following these steps, you may need to start a separate terminal shell and/or you
+may need to stop and restart the `podman` machine.

+Best of luck... ;)